exchhattu/TimeSeriesWeatherForecast-Regression-SVR/README.md

 These results could not beat the ordinary linear regression performance.

 * [SVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html) took multiple weeks for training and validation however it showed the worst performance of with 14.31 MSE.

+### Disclamier
+Opinions expressed are solely my own and do not express the views or opinions of my employer.
+The author assumes no responsibility or liability for any errors or omissions in the content of this site.
+The information contained in this site is provided on an “as is” basis with no guarantees of completeness, accuracy, usefulness or timeliness.